sayanarijit/xplr-yml2lua/README.md

 This tool tries to convert yaml files to lua, aimed at easing the [xplr](https://github.com/sayanarijit/xplr) YAML -> Lua migration.

 **Important:** This tool will not generate 100% correct lua code.
-You will need to mix and match the flat nd nested outputs and fix syntax issues manually.
+You will need to mix and match the flat and nested outputs and fix syntax issues manually.

 Install
 -------